Trucking Heavy Equipment Between Houston and Dallas

 - Permits: TxDOT oversize and overweight permits, escorts, and curfews when limits are exceeded.

-- Route survey: Check low clearances, construction zones, and weekend restrictions along I-45 and loops.
+- Route survey: Check low clearances, construction zones, and weekend restrictions along I-45 and the loops.

-- Documents: Bill of lading, insurance certificates, and, for cross-border legs, international coverage.
+- Documents: Bill of lading, insurance certificates, and, for any cross-border leg, international coverage.

 - Communication: Set pickup and delivery windows and confirm crane or dock availability.